SmithyGuy21/Smash-Ultimate-Thumbnail-Generator/README.md

 ## Features
 - **Character Selection**: Choose characters from a predefined list
 - **Skin Selection**: Select different skins for each character
-- **Background and Foreground Selection**: Choose and upload custom backgrounds and foregrounds
+- **Background and Foreground Selection**: Choose and upload custom backgrounds and foregrounds of size 1280x720
 - **Custom Text**: Add and format player names, tournament names, and set types
 - **Image Download**: Download the generated thumbnail as a PNG file